5 Reasons to Immigrate to Canada from Nigeria

 Express Entry System

-The Express Entry system was created in 2015 by the Canadian federal government in an effort to fast-track (with a processing period of as little as six months) certain programs for skilled workers that meet labour market shortages in the economy.
-These programs include the Federal Skilled Worker Program, the Federal Skilled Trades Program and the Canadian Experience Class.
+Canada's Express Entry system was created in 2015 by the federal government in an effort to fast-track (with a processing period of as little as six months) certain programs for skilled workers that meet labour market shortages in the economy.
+These programs include the Federal Skilled Worker Program, the Federal Skilled Trades Program, and the Canadian Experience Class.

 CRS Criteria Awards Points For: